Keep your arms looking and feeling strong with these four exercises.

 To improve how your arms look—and, more importantly, work—Williams recommends the four exercises below.
 You’ll need a set of light dumbbells, a resistance band, and a bench or chair.
 You can do these exercises at home or at your local gym.

 Ready to get started?
 Here’s how to perform each movement.
 As always, safety is key.
 The exercises here may be different or more advanced than those you’ll experience in a SilverSneakers class.
 If you have a chronic condition, an injury, or balance issues, talk to your doctor about how you can exercise safely.

 Exercise #1: Seated Row

-Grab the two ends of the band, palms facing each other, and extend your arms forward.
-Pull the band straight back until your hands reach the sides of your ribs, squeezing your shoulder blades together as you do so.
-Pause, then slowly extend your arms to return to starting position.
+Grab the ends of the band with both hands, arms extended and palms facing each other.
+Sitting nice and tall, bend at the elbows and pull the band toward your core, squeezing your shoulder blades together.
+Slowly return to the starting position.
 That’s one rep. Perform three sets of 10 to 12 reps.